spring-projects/spring-integration/spring-integration-samples/loanshark/README.txt

 change the MulticastSocket type to DatagramSocket and remove the next 2 lines that deal with joining the multicast group.
 Then, in the configuration of the actual adapter, set: host="127.0.0.1" and multicast="false".

+For the Roo/Spring Integration application, edit the integrationContext.xml file, on the udpIn adapter, set multicast to false and remove the multicast-address attribute.